The short answer: kids should get the vaccine as soon as one is available to them.

 - Risk In Perspective: Population risk does not equal individual risk

 When will SciMoms get our kids vaccinated?

 As we wrote early in the pandemic (before any vaccines were authorized), the SciMoms will vaccinate our children as soon as the COVID vaccines are authorized for use in our kids’ age groups and the vaccines are available to us.
+Those of us with kids over the age of 12 got them vaccinated within days of authorization.
 We are confident that the processes for vaccine authorization and safety monitoring are working to ensure both safety and efficacy and this applies to COVID vaccines for kids.

 We recognize that this post is about individual decisions to vaccinate when vaccines are available to you and does not address the issue of availability.
 In the face of inequitable vaccine availability and access around the world, we support efforts to ensure equitable production, availability, distribution, and accessibility of vaccines in all countries.
 Access to vaccines cannot be limited to the wealthy countries that produce them and we support plans that allow vaccination of all people of the world as quickly as possible (rather than 2023 as some analyses have suggested).
 Our hope is that every person in the world is in a position to ask the question: should I get my COVID vaccine today?